The Fetishist (Min novel): Background

+Min was Korean American.
+She was born in Illinois to parents who were immigrants from South Korea.

-The author used Lolita as inspiration.
+The author used Lolita as inspiration for this novel.

-The novelist wrote the novel until 2014, when a diagnosis of breast cancer caused her to decide to stop creating fiction.
-In 2019, the author died.
-The author did not leave a document stating what should be done with the writing.
+Min was working on her novel until 2014, when a diagnosis of breast cancer caused her to decide to stop creating fiction.
+She continued to teach writing, and devoted herself to writing essays exploring her treatment and living her final days.
+In 2019, she died.

+She had not left directions for her unfinished manuscript.

-Kayla Min Andrews, the author's daughter, obtained a computer that had a copy of the work, and this was used to have the book published.
+Kayla Min Andrews, the author's daughter, obtained a computer that had a copy of the manuscript.
+She used this to have the book published.
+It had author's notes, as Min had been working on it before she was diagnosed with cancer.

+Reception

 Lauren LeBlanc of the Los Angeles Times wrote "For an ostensibly unfinished manuscript, it was remarkably polished."

-This version had author's notes.
-The file with the copy had been worked on last before Min learned she had cancer.
+Legacy

-In 2019, the year that Min died, her family established a fellowship in her honour at MacDowell, where Min was a resident eight times, aimed at supporting Asian-American authors.
+In 2019, the year that Min died, her family established a fellowship in her honor at MacDowell residency, aimed at supporting Asian-American authors.
+Min had been a fellow there eight times during her writing career.

 Plot

-The main characters are Alma Soon Ja Lee, a Korean American musician; Daniel Karmody, an Irish American musician; and Kyoko Tokugawa, a Japanese American woman.
+The main characters are Alma Soon Ja Lee, a Korean American cellist, a child prodigy; Daniel Karmody, an Irish American violinist; and Kyoko Tokugawa, a younger Japanese American woman involved in punk rock and manga.

-Alma, from California, has multiple sclerosis, which is certain to kill her.
+Alma, from California, has developed multiple sclerosis as an adult.
+She expects it to be fatal.
 Alma previously played the cello.
-Alma and Daniel were in a relationship, but this relationship failed, because Daniel cheated on her with Emi Tokugawa, Kyoko's mother.
-Daniel then went on to have affairs with other Asian American women.
-The novel describes Daniel as having a sexual fetish for Asian American women, among them Emi Tokugawa, who had committed suicide due to Daniel giving her rejection.
-Daniel, a resident of Baltimore, Maryland, played the string quartet and lead a musical group called "Thanatos."
-23-year-old Kyoko, a resident of Baltimore, draws comics in a manga style, and does singing work for a band with a punk rock theme.
+She and Daniel were in a relationship in their early adulthood, but it failed after he had an affair with another ethnic Asian, Japanese-American Emi Tokugawa.

+Over the years Daniel has continued to have affairs with other Asian American women, and is described as having a sexual fetish for them.
+Asians referred to such white men as "rice kings".
+Emi Tokugawa committed suicide after Daniel rejected her in his trail of affairs.
+She left her daughter, Kyoko.

+Daniel, a resident of Baltimore, Maryland, used to play in a string quartet.
+Now he mostly leads a musical group called "Thanatos," which plays music for rich people facing death.

+As the novel opens, Kyoko is 23-years-old, also a resident of Baltimore.
+She draws comics in a manga style, and also sings for a band with a punk rock theme.

 Kyoko has a grudge against Daniel and wishes to kill him.
-Kyoko kidnaps Daniel, and places him in the basement of her residence.
-Ultimately Daniel realizes that he had done wrong actions in the past and decides to atone for them.
+Kyoko kidnaps Daniel, and confines him in the basement of her home.
+Ultimately Daniel realizes that he had acted badly in the past and decides to atone for his actions.